ajavamind/Extract-WAV-Data/README.md

 # Extract-WAV-Data
-This code repository provides a tool used to extract RCA COSMAC byte data encoded in WAV files.
+This code repository provides a procedure and tool for extracting RCA COSMAC (CDP1801 and CDP1802 microprocessor) byte data programs encoded in WAV files.
+The WAV files are digital copies of cassette tapes made in 1974-1976 by Joe Weisbecker to store COSMAC programs for FRED (Flexible Recreational Educational Device), Arcade, and VIP computer systems.

+The Hagley Museum and Library, Wilmington, Delware, digitized the cassette tape audio to create the WAV files from the Joe Weisbecker archive accession number 2464, box 9, B41.
+The WAV files were purchased from the Hagley Library.

+The program tool processes input in the form of a single raw signed 8-bit PCM data file (no header) that contains one program.
+The WAV file from the Hagley Library is a stereo audio file recorded at a sampling rate of 96000 Hz stored as 32 bit floating point samples.
+The file has two copies of byte coded programs on both left and right channels.
+The WAV file must first be converted into a raw file for input into the tool.
+This approach was done to simplify the programming effort needed to code the tool.

+## Processing/Java
-The program is written in the Processing/Java language and does not use any other libraries.
+The program tool is written in the Processing/Java language and does not use any other libraries.
 You will need the Processing SDK to run the program tool.
 You can download the Processing SDK from

 https://processing.org

+## Audacity Sound Editor
-To use this program, a WAV audio file must first be converted into a signed 8-bit PCM raw data file.
+To use the program tool, the WAV file must first be converted into a signed 8-bit PCM raw data file for one channel and one program.
-I use the sound editor "Audacity" to isolate a single channel of WAV file audio representing one COSMAC program (not copies in the WAV file) and then export the isolated audio segment as a raw signed 8-bit PCM file.
+I use the sound editor "Audacity" to isolate a single channel of WAV file audio representing one COSMAC program (not multiple copies in the WAV file) and then export the isolated audio segment as a raw signed 8-bit PCM file.
 The raw file does not have the WAV file header.

+Audacity is available for download from

 https://www.audacityteam.org/download/